On this page:

-Migratory shorebirds visit Victoria each summer to feed on invertebrates on the mudflats in coastal and inland wetlands.
-Each year they travel from their breeding areas in the tundra regions of the northern hemisphere and back again along particular routes known as flyways.
-Along the way they stop at suitable wetlands to feed and build reserves of fat for the next stage of their journey.
+Migratory shorebirds visit Victoria each summer to feed on invertebrates on the coastal and inland wetlands mudflats.
+Each year, they travel from their breeding areas in the tundra regions of the Northern Hemisphere and back again along particular routes known as flyways.
+Along the way, they stop at suitable wetlands to feed and build fat reserves for the next stage of their journey.

 The conservation of wetlands which provide suitable habitat for breeding along the migratory route and at their non-breeding summer destinations in Victoria and elsewhere is critical to their survival and requires international cooperation.

 International agreements to protect migratory waterbirds and their habitat